alsuren/interview-2022-10-31/slides.md

 ---

-# Appendix: Fail-Safe Behavior
+# Appendix: Fail-Safe Behaviour

-* What should the behavior be if the user is unresponsive?
+* What should the behaviour be if the user is unresponsive?
   * Probably continue with the passaging?
   * Alert the user that this is what you've done?
-* What should the behavior be if the server is unreachable?
+* What should the behaviour be if the server is unreachable?
   * Probably continue with the passaging?
   * Alert the user that the device is unavailable.